Excel Notebook

 =XLOOKUP(A2, station_table[station_code], station_table[station_name], "Not Found")

--- return multiple columns at once (spills automatically)
+-- return several columns at once (spills automatically)

 =XLOOKUP(A2, station_table[station_code], station_table[[station_name]:[city]])

-XLOOKUP replaces VLOOKUP entirely — it searches any direction, handles missing values cleanly, and can return multiple columns.
+XLOOKUP replaces VLOOKUP entirely.
+It searches in any direction, handles missing values cleanly, and can return several columns.
 Use it by default.

 VLOOKUP — Legacy (Still Common)